jeffreytennant/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+Accessibility is the behind the scenes code that labels media in detail and arranges websites to be easily readable for those that have sight impairments.
+It is how people can use screen readers and understand how a page would be laid out/look like in their minds eye.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+Using alt to describe an image in detail, using h1 once to know the headline of a page, and using sections and articles for the layout of the page to make sense from top to bottom.

 3. How would you explain the concept of a variable to someone new to programming?
+A variable is something that can hold data that you can change later on.

 4. What is the purpose of using functions in code?
+A function is something that does a task for you, it needs what you want it to do and a place to return it to.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.